Reg Info for Returning Students

 Instructor Course Consent

-- Remind students that they will then need to confirm their desire to have the course added via CLEo.
-An automated request will then be sent to the Registrar's Office and the course will be added.
+- After an instructor grants course consent, students will receive an automated email with directions on how to accept the consent (please remind students they will need to complete this step in order to be registered for the course).
+After the student accepts the consent, an automated request will then be sent to the Registrar's Office and the course will be added.
 Instructor consent does NOT automatically register the student in the course.

-- Requests for more than 18 academic credits that do not meet the above criteria will be granted by the Board of Review only in truly exceptional circumstances in which there is exigent need to take an academic overload (such as the need to graduate).
+- Requests for more than 18 academic credits that do not meet the above criteria, or those requesting more than 22 academic credits, will be reviewed by the Board of Review.
+Approval will be granted only in truly exceptional circumstances in which there is crucial need to take an academic overload (such as the need to graduate).

 NOTE: Applied Music is academic credit - not activity credit